kellyelton/docs.exceptionless.com/contents/nightlybuilds.md

 ![Manage NuGet Packages Nightly Builds](../images/nightlybuilds/manage.nuget.packages.nightly.png "Manage NuGet Packages Nightly Builds")

-Next, click the Update button to apply the changes.
-Then click the OK button to go back to the **Manage NuGet Packages** dialog.
+Next, click the Update button to apply the changes and click the OK button to go back to the **Manage NuGet Packages** dialog.

 Finally, select the **Exceptionless Nightly Builds** node.
 Your now all set to install the latest nightly build of exceptionless or update from a stable build to a nightly build.